Updated June 2, 2023

-It was being found in the study that, most adults in America spend 8 hours a day watching television.
+It was found in the study that most adults in America spend 8 hours a day watching television.

 Image source: pixabay.com

 Imagine what would happen if you take 8 hours a day learning and applying knowledge in your own domain?
-Within few months you would know so much that the companies wouldn’t be able to reject you on the basis of lack of knowledge or lack of skills.
-It’s a choice really.
+Within few months, you would know so much that the companies wouldn’t be able to reject you because of a lack of knowledge or skills.
+It’s a choice.
 What do you want to be – a victim or a victor?

-- Have you experienced this that even after successful completion of every round, at the end you’re getting rejected?
+- Have you experienced this where even after successful completion of every round, in the end, you’re getting rejected?

 - Presenting all you know is a skill.

-- There is a basic difference between sounding confident and sound too boastful.
+- There is a basic difference between sounding confident and sounding too boastful.

-- When you are confident you would say – I can do it.
-Whereas when you think yourself more than you are, you would say – Only I can do it.
+- When you are confident, you would say – I can do it.
+When you think of yourself more than you are, you would say – Only I can do it.

 - The truth is you don’t know enough.
 Even if you know a lot about your domain and has expert knowledge, it’s always prudent to be humble and be ready to learn more if required.

-- Before facing an interview, always we don’t have an idea how much we should know about a subject.
+- Before facing an interview, we always don’t know how much we should know about a subject.
 We do our best.
 We prepare.
-But at the end if we present it wrongly, then it’s difficult for us to get hired.
+But at the end, if we present it wrongly, then it’s difficult for us to get hired.